 Most countries require visitors who are planning to study or work abroad to obtain visas before entering.
 Be sure to review the country-specific information on the U.S. Department of State website to determine entry and exit requirements and check with the embassy of the foreign country that you are planning to visit for up-to-date visa and other entry requirements.

-SUNY students who participate in international study or research are required to carry comprehensive health insurance with medical evacuation and repatriation coverage.
+SUNY students who participate in international study or research are required to carry the SUNY Student Outbound Health Insurance Plan which has comprehensive health insurance with medical evacuation and repatriation coverage.
 The coverage should be in effect for the entire period the student will be abroad.
 No exemption from the health insurance fee shall be allowed except for participants presenting evidence of a religious objection or those individuals for whom comparable coverage has been obtained through an exchange agreement, an employment benefit, or foreign government

 Note: Neither the State of New York, through its agents, nor the State University of New York through its agents and employees, is responsible in any manner whatsoever for the payment of any claim for health-related services provided to individuals covered under this insurance policy.
 The State of New York and State University of New York are not responsible for obligations incurred by individuals who are not covered by this insurance policy.
 All individuals participating in the University’s health insurance programs described herein are responsible for reviewing all descriptions of the scope and level of coverage offered by this policy.
 Such participants will be solely responsible for obtaining additional coverage not provided under this program if such is deemed necessary by the participant.